-How does protein consumption effect weight loss?
+How does protein consumption affect weight loss?
 I am not going o discuss a particular source of protein.
-This is a post reviewing general research on amount of protein consumption and weight loss.
+This is a post reviewing general research on the amount of protein consumption and weight loss.

-One of the claims that is common of high protein and low carbohydrate diets is that it will increase weight loss and reduce body fat in those that embark on them.
-One supportive study is by Evan in 2012.
-In this study, protein was found to be more effective in reducing percent body fat over carbohydrate during 12 month weight loss and maintenance program.
-In this study, higher protein diets appeared to be more effective in men than women.
+One of the claims that are common in high protein and low carbohydrate diets is that it will increase weight loss and reduce body fat in those that embark on them.
+One supportive study was by Evan in 2012.
+In this study, the protein was found to be more effective in reducing percent body fat over carbohydrate during a 12-month weight loss and maintenance program.
+In this study, higher-protein diets appeared to be more effective in men than women.

 There are many studies that show high protein weight loss diets tend to show higher fat loss than the standard weight loss diet.
-One study showed that higher protein meal replacement within a higher protein diet resulted in similar overall weight loss as the standard protein meal replacement plans over 12 weeks study.
-However, there was significantly more fat loss in the high protein group but no significant difference in lean body mass.
+One study showed that higher protein meal replacement within a higher protein diet resulted in similar overall weight loss as the standard protein meal replacement plans over 12 weeks of the study.
+However, there was a significantly higher amount of fat loss in the high protein group but no significant difference in lean body mass.
 This study did have an issue with compliance in the test group but still showed a significant increase in weight loss.

 One last group of studies by Loenneke looked that the association in our diets between protein consumption and body composition.
-As we age, our body composition changes as our body fat and waist line increase.
-One clear finding from the study is an inverse relationship between quality protein in our diet and waist circumference.
+As we age, our body composition changes as our body fat and waistline increase.
+One clear finding from the study is an inverse relationship between the quality of protein in our diet and waist circumference.
 Another report by Loenneke also confirm the same result but expands it to indicate that both quality protein intake and frequency are positively associated with favorable body composition.

 So what does this research indicate, lower protein intakes are tied to truncal obesity and weight gain.
-Both of these are also tied to metabolic syndrome and an increase diabetes type II risk.
+Both of these are also tied to metabolic syndrome and an increased diabetes type II risk.

 Will it help you lose weight?
 As long as you don’t have kidney disease or another reason to be on a low protein diet, it cannot hurt to raise your protein intake.
 I recommend 1 grams per Kg body weight.
 I weigh about 212 pounds which is almost 100 Kg.
 I will try to increase my intake to 100 grams.